IvanLoke/websiteBlocker/README.md

-# 🌐 Website Blocker: Boost Your Productivity
+# 🌐 Website Blocker: Boost Your Productivity test

 Stay focused and eliminate distractions with this simple tool.
 Block websites that hinder your productivity and create a disciplined digital environment.